 So why do we do what we do?
-Why go to crazy lengths to get the perfect balance of spices and to find the right food pairings and all the thousand other little details we put into an event?
-Even if a guest will never know how hard we worked to perfect that recipe they’re tasting or to find the perfect pairings for their meal, even if they have no idea how early in the morning the team was up to make it all happen, we know, and it matters to us that we gave our best.
+Why go to crazy lengths to get the perfect balance of spices and the right pairings and all the thousand other little details we put into an event?
+Even if a guest will never know how hard we worked to make a bride's dream come true, even if they have no idea how early in the morning the team was up to make it all happen, we know, and it matters to us that we gave our best.

 If you do have a chance to visit our facilities, you’ll probably notice our company Vision written on a big poster: “Sharing the joy of hospitality.”
 You’ll also notice a lot of decorative pineapples on the tables, in the window sills, everywhere.
 Why pineapples?
 Well, the pineapple has come to be a symbol of hospitality.
 Europeans had never seen one until explorers brought them back from the New World.
 The problem was, a fresh cut pineapple will only last about a month, and it took longer than that for them to cross the ocean by ship.
 The first time Columbus tried to bring a load with him back to Spain, only one lone pineapple survived the journey.
 He presented that single fruit to King Ferdinand, and from then on the pineapple represented opulence and generosity, a rare and precious gift.
 Europeans sometimes paid thousands in today’s dollars for a single pineapple.
 For a host to serve pineapple meant that they were giving the finest and best they could give.